 Serious and larger networks are obviously going to need more than one switch to support the multiple VLANs in their organization.
 We can connect multiple switches together using what’s called “trunking,” which is a type of link aggregation that connects switches together.
 Take a look below.

-You can configure a physical port on each switch as a “trunk port” and connect two switches together .
+You can configure a physical port on each switch as a “trunk port” and connect the two switches together.
 If you have two switches that come from different manufacturers, don’t worry about any incompatibility issues as switch manufactures all follow the same standard for connecting switches together.
 That standard is called the IEEE 802.1q, or the “trunk standard.”
-Cisco has it’s own trunking protocol called “Inter-Link Switching (ISL),” but it’s moving more towards 802.1q
+Cisco has it’s own trunking protocol called “Inter-Link Switching (ISL),” but it’s moving more towards 802.1q.

 To send information from a workstation on VLAN 100 to another workstation on VLAN100 on the same switch, the workstation sends an Ethernet frame to its access port on the switch.
 The switch checks for the destination address in its MAC address table.
-There is no tagging involved on the Ethernet frame because the destination is on the same switch and on VLAN100.
-After the frame is sent up through the interface, the switch sees the that the traffic is intended for the VLAN workstation on that switch, and sends it down the correct interface.
+There is no tagging involved on the Ethernet frame because the destination is located on the switch and it’s been assigned to the same VLAN.
+The switch then sends it down the correct interface.

 Trunking is great.
 We can connect VLANs 100, 200, and 300 on the Floor 1 switch together with VLAN 100, 200, and 300 on the Floor 2 switch.
 VLANs can now communicate across the building or in another building with ease.
 Trunking eliminates the need for a router in between the two switches.
 However, if for whatever reason permitted, a workstation on VLAN100 wanted to send information to a totally different VLAN somewhere else on the network, you’d have to either use a router or configure Inter-VLAN routing using a layer 3 switch.